 The Q2000 Sonicator allows the user to program processing times and a full range of intensity settings.
 Processing time can be set from 1 second to 10 hours.
 A pulsing feature is standard.
 Pulsing can reduce the amount of heat generated by sonication when processing temperature sensitive samples.
 A temperature monitoring probe option is also available.

 The Q2000 may be purchased with a 1.5" #4777 probe and booster or a flocell, flocell-compatible probe, and booster.
 Please note the stand is sold separately.
-A sound enclosure, which contains a built-in stand, is very strongly recommended.
+A sound enclosure is very strongly recommended.

 PLEASE NOTE: There is a 4 week lead time on Q2000 Sonicator units.
 Expedited processing, which decreases the lead time to 2 weeks, is offered for an additional $200.
 The Q2000 is only available in 220V line voltage.
 The Q2000 requires a fused, single phase, 3-terminal grounding type electrical outlet capable of supplying 50/60 Hz at 220 volts or 240 volts.
 It requires a 20 amp circuit.
 Due to the high power of the Q2000, its operation requires that the converter be cooled with dry, clean, compressed air (10 psi at 5+ cfm).
 A stand is not included with purchase.